 My favorite part about this project was that it turned out to be reversible.

 The black quilted side is my favorite.
-Click here to learn how to make the mittens shown above.

 Are you looking for a simple men’s shirt refashion?
 Find a oversized shirt at a thrift store or raid someone’s closet and try this reversible flannel shirt upcycle.